ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

-To help track the author of a patch as well as the submission chain, and be clear that the developer has authority to submit a patch for inclusion in Open vSwitch please sign off your work.
+To help track the author of a patch as well as the submission chain, and be clear that the developer has authority to submit a patch for inclusion in OVN please sign off your work.
 The sign off certifies the following:

 ::